-Audit committee members must also satisfy the additional independence criteria set forth in Rule 10A-3 under the Exchange Act, and the listing standards of the NYSE American.
-Compensation committee members must also satisfy the additional independence criteria set forth in Rule 10C-1 under the Exchange Act and the listing standards of the NYSE American.
+Audit committee members must also satisfy the additional independence criteria set forth in Rule 10A-3 under the Exchange Act, and the listing standards of NYSE.
+Compensation committee members must also satisfy the additional independence criteria set forth in Rule 10C-1 under the Exchange Act and the listing standards of NYSE.

-We have adopted rules for director independence standards of the NYSE American corporate governance listing standards and the rules and regulations of the SEC.
+We have adopted rules for director independence standards of NYSE corporate governance listing standards and the rules and regulations of the SEC.
 The Board has determined that Michael F. Angelo, Gary W. Feiner and Thomas M. O'Brien meet the aforementioned independence standards.